 Certain things may make a kidney scan less accurate.
 These include:

 You may have a kidney scan as an outpatient or as part of your stay in a hospital.
 The way the test is done may vary depending on your condition and your healthcare provider's practices.

 Generally, a kidney scan follows this process:

 The kidney scan is not painful.
-But you may have some discomfort or pain from lying still during the test.
-This may because of recent surgery or an injury.
+But you may have some discomfort or pain from lying still during the test, or the insertion of the IV.
 The technologist will use all possible comfort measures and do the scan as quickly as possible to minimize any discomfort or pain.

 You should move slowly when getting up from the scanner table to avoid any dizziness or lightheadedness.

 You may be told to drink plenty of fluids and empty your bladder often for about 24 hours after the scan.
 This will help flush the radioactive tracer from your body.

 The medical staff will check the IV site for any signs of redness or swelling.
 Tell your healthcare provider if you see any pain, redness, or swelling at the IV site after you go home.
 These may be signs of infection or another type of reaction.